 - 9.1 USD 359's network, facilities, and/or mobile device are to be used in a responsible, efficient, and ethical manner in accordance with the philosophy of USD No. 359.
 Students must acknowledge their understanding of this policy as well as the following guidelines.
-Failure to adhere to these standards may result in disciplinary action and/or revocation of the offender's mobile device and/or network privileges. - 9.2 The administration and/or their designee(s) have the right to inspect any mobile device, application, or peripheral device associated with any or all USD 359 technology This includes but is not limited to email, documents, pictures, music, or other components associated with all USD 359 technology. - 9.3 Argonia Schools reserves the right to define inappropriate use of technology.
+Failure to adhere to these standards may result in disciplinary action and/or revocation of the offender's mobile device and/or network privileges. - 9.2 The administration and/or their designee(s) have the right to inspect any mobile device, application, or peripheral device associated with any or all USD 359 technology This includes but is not limited to email, documents, or other components associated with all USD 359 technology. - 9.3 Argonia Schools reserves the right to define inappropriate use of technology.

-Student Pledge for iPad Use
+Student Pledge for Chromebook Use

-- 1. I will take good care of my iPad. - 2.
-I will never leave the iPad unattended. - 3.
-I will never loan out my iPad to other individuals. - 4.
-I will know where my iPad is at all times. - 5.
-I will charge my iPad battery as needed. - 6.
-I will keep food and beverages away from my iPad since they may cause damage to the device. - 7.
-I will not disassemble any part of my iPad or attempt any repairs. - 8.
-I will protect my iPad by keeping it in a protective case. - 9.
-I will use my iPad in ways that are appropriate, meet AHS expectations, and are educational in nature. - 10.
-I will not place decorations (such as stickers, markers, etc.) on the iPad.
+- 1. I will take good care of my Chromebook. - 2.
+I will never leave the Chromebook unattended. - 3.
+I will never loan out my Chromebook to other individuals. - 4.
+I will know where my Chromebook is at all times. - 5.
+I will charge my Chromebook as needed. - 6.
+I will keep food and beverages away from my Chromebook since they may cause damage to the device. - 7.
+I will not disassemble any part of my Chromebook or attempt any repairs. - 8.
+I will protect my Chromebook by keeping it in a protective case. - 9.
+I will use my Chromebook in ways that are appropriate, meet AHS expectations, and are educational in nature. - 10.
+I will not place decorations (such as stickers, markers, etc.) on the Chromebook.
 I will not deface the serial number. - 11.
-I understand that my iPad is subject to inspection at any time without notice and remains the property of the Argonia School District. - 12.
-I will follow the policies outlined in the iPad Handbook and all district and school technology use policies while at school, as well as outside the school day. - 13.
+I understand that my Chromebook is subject to inspection at any time without notice and remains the property of the Argonia School District. - 12.
+I will follow the policies outlined in the Chromebook Handbook and all district and school technology use policies while at school, as well as outside the school day. - 13.
 I will file a police report in case of theft, vandalism, and other acts covered by insurance. - 14.
 I will be responsible for all damage or loss caused by neglect or abuse. - 15.
-I agree to return the District iPad and power cords in good working condition. - 16.
+I agree to return the District Chromebook and charger in good working condition. - 16.
 I will not utilize photos, video, and/or audio recordings of any myself or any other person in an inappropriate manner.